CORRECTED-UPDATE 1-At least 3 people injured in San Francisco shooting -local media

 (Corrects first paragraph to say United Parcel Service facility ... instead of ...
 United Postal Service facility)

-June 14 At least three people were injured, including the suspected gunman, in a shooting on Wednesday at a United Parcel Service facility in San Francisco, local media reported.
+June 14 (Reuters) - At least three people were injured, including the suspected gunman, in a shooting on Wednesday at a United Parcel Service facility in San Francisco, local media reported.

 San Francisco police on Twitter confirmed a shooting had taken place and advised people to avoid the area.